jerry81/GHP/2025/may.md

     - negotiations will continue
     - 30 from 145 (us import from china)
     - 10 from 125 (cn import from us)
+  - lithium deposit found in oregon, valued at 1.5T
 - culture
   - diddy: trafficker or swinger?
   - psychopaths more attractive?